IsisCB/IsisCB-Carpentry/workingWithTheCBTutorial.md

 * `Zotero`
   * this filter is used to search for sets of authorities that were uploaded and ingested together through the [Zotero Accessions interface](#11-the-zotero-accessions-interface)
 * `Creator`
-  * the Isis CB user who originally created the citation, either through the [ingest process](#12-doing-a-new-ingest) or using the [Create a New Citation Record](#312-create-a-new-citation-record) function in the Citations Management Interface
+  * the Isis CB user who originally created the authority
 * `Modified/Created after/before`
-  * for filtering by the date an authority was modified, or created
+  * for filtering by the date an authority was modified or created
   * dates may be typed using the format `yyyy-mm-dd` or selected from the calendar dropdown

 [^ Up to Table of Contents](#table-of-contents)